 A summer internship with a public interest organization is an excellent way to obtain practical skills and training, as well as to explore an area of law about which you are passionate.
 Summer public interest interns often develop skills in such areas as: client intake and counseling; legal and trial strategy; oral advocacy and negotiation; legal research and writing; and community organizing/outreach.
 While the majority of public interest organizations have insufficient funds to pay their summer interns, numerous resources exist to aid students in finding supplemental funding.

 Please note, this page will be updated as information becomes available.
-Currently, most information reflects deadlines pertaining to Spring/Summer 2012.
-Please check back for information regarding 2013.
+Please check back for information regarding later deadlines.

-In addition to their searchable database of thousands of organizations and opportunities, helpful "how-to" documents, public interest career fair dates, and other useful web links of interest, the website has a long list of summer funding sources for specific employment opportunities.
-To access the list of summer funding sources, go to www.pslawnet.org, click on "Career Central" on the left sidebar, then click on "Financing a Career or Summer Job."
-This will take you to the funding list.
+In addition to their searchable database of thousands of organizations and opportunities, helpful "how-to" documents, public interest career fair dates, and other useful web links of interest, the website has a long list of funding sources for specific employment opportunities.
+Go to PSJD's Resource Center, which includes information on summer funding sources as well as post-graduate fellowship opportunities.

 Specific Funding Sources

-University of Wisconsin Law School Summer Public Interest Fellowships (SPSF)
+University of Wisconsin Law School Summer Public Service Fellowships (SPSF)

 The SPSF program provides stipends to University of Wisconsin Law students who take full-time, unpaid or extremely low paid summer public service jobs.
-Most fellowships will be funded in conjunction with the federal work-study program.
-Grants for the summer of 2013 will be approximately $2,500, depending on the number of applicants and the amount of available funds.
-The SPSF application is due by noon on April 2, 2013 (in the Office of Career Services).
-More information, and an application form, can be found below as PDF documents (please print out ALL documents):
+Grants for the summer of 2015 will depend on the number of applicants and the amount of available funds.
+The SPSF application will be available in February and due on Thursday, March 26, 2015 at 4:00 PM.
+For your information, the 2015 application form and an SPSF Fact Sheet can be found below:

 ABA John J. Curtin, Jr. Justice Fund Summer Legal Internship Program